Bluemix-Watson-Labs/WatsonKnowledgeStudioLab/README.md

 Pre-annotating documents is an optional step.
 However, it is a worthwhile step because it makes the job of human annotators easier later.

-For more information about pre-annotation with dictionaries, see [Pre-annotating documents with a dictionary](/docs/services/watson-knowledge-studio?topic=watson-knowledge-studio-preannotation#wks_preannot).
+For more information about pre-annotation with dictionaries, see [pre-annotating documents with a dictionary](https://cloud.ibm.com/docs/services/watson-knowledge-studio?topic=watson-knowledge-studio-preannotation#wks_preannot).

 ### Procedure